boginw/P5/report/3 Iteration 2/Overview of other designs.md

 #### Picture is Captured

 Starting from the left, the first step is to capture a picture.
-During this step, it has to be predetermined which format to use for the storage of the picture, since this, as previously mentioned in section \ref{DEMOPROG}, affects overall performance.
+During this step, it has to be predetermined which format to use for the storage of the picture, since this, as previously mentioned in section \ref{ssec:DEMOPROG}, affects overall performance.

 #### Red Cirle on Screen?